flowchart TD

 213.2.1 2.1 Why Depth Helps

 Depth buys compositional expressivity.
-Functions that require exponentially many units to represent with a shallow network can sometimes be represented with linearly many units when depth is added, because each layer composes on the features of the previous one.
-With piecewise linear activations such as ReLU, a network with \(L\) layers and width \(w\) can carve the input space into a number of linear regions that grows roughly like \(O(w^{d L})\) for input dimension \(d\), far faster than the \(O(w^d)\) of a single layer.
-This is the formal reason deep networks model hierarchical structure such as edges to textures to objects so efficiently.
+Functions that require exponentially many units to represent with a shallow network can sometimes be represented with linearly many units when depth is added, because each layer composes on the features of the previous one [3].
+With piecewise linear activations such as ReLU, a network partitions its input into regions on which it is affine.
+The number of such linear regions a deep ReLU network can realize grows polynomially in width but exponentially in depth: a network of depth \(L\) and width \(w\) over input dimension \(d\) can carve out on the order of \(\left(\tfrac{w}{d}\right)^{(L-1)d} w^d\) regions, far more than the \(O(w^d)\) a single layer attains [4].
+This separation is the formal reason deep networks model hierarchical structure such as edges to textures to objects so efficiently.

 213.2.2 2.2 Why Width Helps